Don't get tripped up by these tricky interview questions.

 Try to think of a time when outside forces created a stressful situation.
 Did you step in?
 Were you able to create a solution that could make everyone happy?
 This is your chance to show that you have problem-solving skills.
 Showcase these skills using the STAR method during your interview, which will help you effectively organize your response when answering this type of question.

 Why would you like this job?

 There could be any number of reasons you'd like the job that you are interviewing for at this moment.
 Perhaps it's an upward career move.
 It may be a better commute.
 You are attracted to the salary, benefits, or even the company's public image.
 Any of these are legitimate reasons for wanting to land a new job.
 However, by answering this question, you will be prioritizing some of these things.
 You want to avoid making it appear that you're just in it for the money or prestige, and you certainly don't want to mention if you hate your current job.
 Put yourself on the other side of the desk.
 If you were interviewing a candidate, what would you want them to say?

 Put the focus on the company.
 If you've done your research, you can talk about some great things that the company has done.
 Then, you can talk about the specific position and what excites you about it.
 Discuss what you bring to the table to help move the company forward.
 Really what they're asking is why should we hire you?
 Give them good reasons.

 Tricky interview questions are a part of nearly every job interview.
 If you want to come off sounding intelligent and prepared, do a little research on common job interview questions and have these answers ready in your mind.
 If you do get a surprise question, just remember to keep the focus on the positive.
 If every answer you give helps to paint a picture of how you are the right fit for this job, the interviewer will see it too.

 Worried about answering these tricky questions during your next interview?
 Our coaches are here to help!
-Learn more now.
+Learn more about TopInterview now.